Understanding COA = Aid Maximum

 Adjustments to COA: Generally, the established COA is fixed; however, there are a few COA increase allowances.
 Students should contact their financial aid counselor to review allowable adjustments.
 Two typical allowable adjustments are as follows:

-Computer purchase: One time only during a student's degree program, the COA may be increased to reflect the purchase of a computer used for educational purposes.
+- Computer purchase: One time only during a student's degree program, the COA may be increased to reflect the purchase of a computer used for educational purposes.
 Tulane's current policy caps the one-time computer allowance at $2,500.
 Please note that costs for internet connection, accessories and/or software are not allowed, and documentation of the purchase is required.
+Computer Purchase Policy.

 Last updated on